oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 range of integer to an integer, to correct the wrong specification in TOSCA v1.3 (Section 3.3.5.3.
 Capability assignment).</p></li>
 <li><p>Added the possibility to have provide a symbolic name of a
-Capability definition within a target Node Type that can fulfill the requirement in the Requirement definition (in addition to the Capability Type) (Section 3.3.5.5.
+Capability definition within a target node type that can fulfill the requirement in the Requirement definition (in addition to the Capability Type) (Section 3.3.5.5.
 Requirement definition).</p></li>
 <li><p>Added the possibility to provide a node_filter also in the